|

 Ludwig Hans Anton von Beneckendorff und von Hindenburg

 (02.10.1847 - 02.08.1934) The eldest of three sons, young Paul was educated at the cadet schools in Wahlstatt (Silesia) and in Berlin.
-He joined the Prussian army in 1866 as an 18-year old second lieutenant and immediately saw action against the Austrians at Königgrätz.
+He joined the Prussian army in 1866 as an 18-year old Sekonde-Lieutenant and immediately saw action against the Austrians at Königgrätz.
 He subsequently served during the Franco-Prussian War of 1870-71 and was awarded the Iron Cross for his participation in the engagement at Sedan.
 He later served with the legendary Count Alfred von Schlieffen on the Great General Staff.
-After rising to the rank of infantry general and corps commander, he retired in 1911 at the age of 65.
-Called out of retirement in August 1914 to replace the inept Eighth Army commander Prittwitz, he and his chief of staff Ludendorff quickly sealed their heroic reputations against the Russians at Tannenberg.
+After rising to the rank of General der Infanterie and corps commander, he retired in 1911 at the age of 65.
+Called out of retirement in August 1914 to replace the inept 8.
+Armee commander Prittwitz, Hindenburg and his chief of staff Ludendorff quickly sealed their heroic reputations against the Russians during the Battle of Tannenberg.
 Hindenburg was nonetheless considered the figurehead of the two and even had the nickname Field Marshal "Was Sagst Du" for his habit of, when pressed for a decision, always deferring to Ludendorff with "so what do you think?"
 As Supreme Commander of

 the Eastern Front (Ober-Ost 1914-16), he also